fresh8/f8-feeds-challenge/README.md

 Before POSTing the data to the store, validate that it is correct.
 The same validation will be run at the store and incorrect data will rejected.

+To complete the challenge, create a new pull request.

 ## Additional Information

 Some data will be formatted inconsistently so ensure your program can handle this.